Last update: 2022-06-30

 3) Financial aspects

 A: Yes.
-As with all regular graduate schools, admission fee and tuition fee are required.
+Similar to other graduate schools, the payment of admission fee and tuition fee is required.
 These fees are subject to change.

 Q: How much does it cost to use the residential college?